panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 ---
 title: "Environment Variables in JavaScript: process.env"
-description: "How to access environment variables in JavaScript: process.env"
+description: "How to access environment variables in JavaScript using process.env."
-published: "2023-02-07"
+published: "2023-02-08"
-modified: "2023-02-07"
+modified: "2023-02-08"
 thumbnail: "./images/environment-variables-javascript-2.png"
 slug: environment-variables-javascript
 tags: ['javascript']
-recommended: ['vue-next-tick', 'props-destructure-vue-composition']
+recommended: ['javascript-import-meta', 'ecmascript-modules-nodejs']
 type: post
 ---

-Environment variables in JavaScript can define how your application behaves depending on conditions defined in the environment.
+Environment variables are variables defined outside of the JavaScript execution environment.

-For example, it's common for an application to run in development or production mode: which is usually defined by some sort of environment variable (usually `NODE_ENV`).

 There's a set of environment variables defined by the OS, for example: